A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Introduction

-\cite{arjevani2020second-order-in} obtained approximate SOSPs with total operation complexity \(\bigO{\epsg^{-3} + \epsg^{-2}\epsH^{-2} + \epsH^{-5}}\).
+\cite{arjevani2020second-order-in} obtained approximate second-order stationary points with total sample-operation complexity \(\Order{\epsg^{-3} + \epsg^{-2}\epsH^{-2} + \epsH^{-5}}\).
 With access to stochastic gradients and stochastic Hessian-vector products, they improve on Natasha 2~\cite{allen-zhu2018natasha2} and use stochastic gradient descent with a variance reduction scheme when gradients are large, and Oja's method to compute a negative curvature direction when gradients are small.
-They also utilize a step of coin-flipping similar to ours to decide the negative curvature direction in their complex methods, but their inexactness is assumed to come only from sampling and they only obtain a constant-probability bound.
-If access to full stochastic Hessians is assumed, they improve on \cite{tripuraneni2017stochastic} and consider cubic regularization methods to remove the dependence on the gradient Lipschitz constant in their complexity bounds.
+They also utilize a step of coin-flipping similar to ours to decide the sense of the negative curvature direction in their complex methods, but their inexactness is assumed to come only from sampling and they obtain only a constant-probability bound.
+If access to full stochastic Hessians is assumed, they consider cubic regularization methods to remove the dependence on the gradient Lipschitz constant in their complexity bounds.
 (We do not focus on reducing the dependence on gradient or Hessian Lipschitz constants.)

 \cite{bergou2021a-subsampling-l} considered batch subsampling settings, combining a Newton-type line search method with a routine that uses minimum eigenvectors to escape saddle points.
-They obtained \(1/\epsilon_{g}^{3/2}\) iteration complexity (assuming $\epsH = \epsg^{1/2}$), while each iteration might need \(\epsH^{-1/2}\) Hessian-vector products.
+They obtained iteration complexity $ \Order{\epsilon_{g}^{-3/2}}$ (assuming $\epsH = \sqrt{\epsg}$), while each iteration might require \(\Order{\epsH^{-1/2}}\) Hessian-vector products, resulting in \(\Order{\epsH^{-7/4}}\) operation complexity.
 Only an expectation bound on the iteration complexity was proved.
+Application of this approach to batch subsampling setting is challenging because it requires more accurate access to function value oracle: for each iteration, they require $O(\epsg^{-2})$ samples to approximate the gradient, $O(\epsg^{-1})$ samples to approximate the Hessian --- and $O(\epsg^{-3})$ samples to approximate function values.